UCIUROP2015/OmletRTC.io/README.md

 ## Overview
 OmletRTC provides you utilize WebRTC "getUserMedia" API into your code to make your idea be real.
-We focus on video communication between peers─namely video chatting.
+We focus on video communication between peers ─ namely video chatting.
 Now you can create your own service in [Omlet Chat](http://www.omlet.me/) with OmletRTC easier and quickly

 ## What is WebRTC?
 ![alt img](https://github.com/UCIUROP2015/UCI_UROP_WEBRTC/blob/master/images/logo-webrtc.png)<br>